 To join Alliant’s network of members, you’ll need to meet at least one of a few preconditions:

-Best Credit Union for High Yield Checking: Consumers Credit Union
+Best Credit Union for Free Checking: Consumers Credit Union

-There are three tiers of annual percentage yield (APY) that you can earn when you’re a Consumers Credit Union (CCU) Free Rewards checking account holder.
+Illinois-based Consumers Credit Union is up next on our list.
+There are three APY tiers that you can earn when you’re a Rewards Checking account holder here.
 There are varying requirements to earn each, including stipulations based on account balance, transactions, online banking and digital documentation.

-As long as you reach the 3.09% APY plateau, you’ll receive the lucrative benefit of having your out-of-network ATM fees reimbursed directly to your account.
-CCU does have 30,000 fee-free ATMs around the country, though, along with almost 2,000 physical branch locations, so coming across a free ATM shouldn’t be overly difficult.
+As long as you reach one of these APY plateaus, you’ll receive the lucrative benefit of having your out-of-network ATM fees reimbursed directly to your account.
+Consumers Credit Union has 30,000 fee-free ATMs around the country, though, along with a network of shared branches.
+In other words, coming across a free ATM shouldn’t be overly difficult.

 |3.09% APY||Up to $10,000|| |

 Should your account's balance surpass the $10,000 cap on the rates above, Consumers Credit Union will afford you lower APYs on the difference.
 More specifically, balances of $10,000.01 to $25,000 will receive a 0.20% APY, whereas balances above $25,000 will receive a 0.10% APY.

 To become a member of CCU, all you have to do is make two $5 payments.
 You pay one to the credit union’s sponsor, the Consumers Cooperative Association, and you deposit the other right into your member savings account.
 You must maintain that $5 balance to remain a member.